The Bus (video game): Development and release

-The Bus is developed by TML-Studios, who is known for Fernbus Simulator, World of Subways series and City Bus Simulator series, with Aerosoft publishes the game.
+The Bus is developed by TML-Studios, who is known for Tourist Bus Simulator, Fernbus Simulator and World of Subways series, with Aerosoft publishes the game.
 The early access version was available for Microsoft Windows on 25 March 2021.
-The game is set to leave early access in 2023, when multiplayer is expected to be available.
+It was initially developed on Unreal Engine 4, and was upgraded to Unreal Engine 5 on 14 December 2022.
+The game was set to leave early access in 2024, when multiplayer is expected to be available.